amit352/kitchen-towel/README.md

 * detail.html: show the detailed information of a room for tenants.

-The css img and js files are the corresponding contents improve the funciton of each pages.
+The css img and js files are the corresponding contents improve the function of each pages.

 Then we test the web applications using the Splinter.